Atoyebi-410/jenkins-continuous-integrations/README.md

 - Integrated Jenkins with a dedicated Slack workspace and channel.
     Configured a webhook in GitHub to trigger the pipeline on every commit.

+## Demonstration Videos

+1. **Video 1**: Demonstrates a commit triggering an automated pipeline build with a successful outcome.

+2. **Video 2**: Shows the automatic build process after a commit, along with the code analysis results on SonarQube.

+## Conclusion

+This project demonstrates a full CI/CD pipeline setup in a DevOps environment, showcasing skills in CI automation, artifact management, code quality checks, and notification integration.
+It emphasizes real-world skills in cloud-based DevOps using Jenkins, Nexus, SonarQube, and Slack on AWS.